GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 # VPC

+## VPC endpoint

+## egress-only internet gateway

+- allow outbound **IPv6** traffic from a VPC to the internet while blocking inbound traffic from the internet to the VPC.
+- managed AWS service - cost-effective
+  - Auto scale

 ## Security

 - https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-security-groups.html

 ## NAT Gateway

+- For IPv4
 - Enable instances in a private subnet to connect to the internet or other AWS services
 - Prevent the internet from initiating a connection with those instances